 Towards Zero Waste Education Centre

-When visiting the facility you can learn about:
+During the visit you can learn about:

 - recycling organic waste